 How does it work?

 During English class or library visits, students can take brief computerized quizzes to check their understanding of the books they’ve read.
 Books may come from your home library, a public library, the Yinghua Library or our English Language Arts (ELA) classrooms.

 Children pick a book at their own levels and read them at their own pace.
 When finished, they take a short quiz on the computer.
 (Passing the quiz is an indication that a child understood what was read.)
 AR gives children and teachers feedback based on the quiz results, which the teacher then uses to help your child set goals and direct ongoing reading practice.

 Children using AR choose their own books to read, rather than having one assigned to them.
 This makes reading a more enjoyable experience as they can choose books that are interesting to them.
 Teachers help your child choose books at an appropriate readability level that are challenging without being frustrating.
 This helps ensure that your child can pass the quiz and experience success.

 Yinghua students have taken practice AR tests to learn the new program and become comfortable taking tests.
 Students set goals in conjunction with their ELA teachers.

 How does the school determine my child’s reading level?

-In the 2016-17 school year, students in grades 2-8 were administered a Star Reading Assessment to help determine an appropriate reading level.
+Students in grades 2 through 8 take a Star Reading Assessment to help determine an appropriate reading level.
 Star Reading is a computerized reading assessment that uses computer-adaptive technology.
 Questions continually adjust to your child’s responses.
 If the child’s response is correct, the difficulty level is increased.
 If the child misses a question, the difficulty level is reduced.
 The assessment uses multiple-choice questions and takes approximately 15 minutes.